Studies show homework doesn’t benefit young children, so why are we forcing them to do it?

 “First, no research has ever found a benefit to assigning homework (of any kind or in any amount) in elementary school.
 In fact, there isn’t even a positive correlation between, on the one hand, having younger children do some homework (vs. none), or more (vs. less), and, on the other hand, any measure of achievement.
 If we’re making 12-year-olds, much less five-year-olds, do homework, it’s either because we’re misinformed about what the evidence says or because we think kids ought to have to do homework despite what the evidence says.”

 So what are we doing?
 The answer to that is easy: what we’re told.
 We get that little homework folder and we’re told to make them do it.
 But why?
 If we know our elementary-aged kids aren’t even focusing on their homework, much less finishing it or benefiting from it — why are we making them do it?
-I have no idea.

 I’m sure that’s going to go over well.